 If you’re looking for luxury, consider a tile floor.
 Ceramic and porcelain tiles are durable and waterproof, and you can create any type of look with them, such as a rustic look with these wood-grain patterned tiles, a sleek, modern look with subway tiles, or a natural look with a pebble mosaic floor.

 Deck tiles also make a great shower floor.
-They’re waterproof, and they come in numerous styles, including warm parquet-style tiles, and hardwood deck tiles that offer a sleek, natural look.
+They’re waterproof, and they come in numerous styles, including warm wood-look tiles, and hardwood deck tiles that offer a sleek, natural look.
 Deck tiles are interlocking and can be laid without glue or screws over most surfaces, including on concrete and directly on the ground.

 Add the Siding